futursolo/pai/README.md

     # ...
     group_add:
       - video
-      - $GROUP_ID_RENDER # This much match the group id of machine that runs the container, see above.
+      - $GROUP_ID_RENDER # This must match the group id of machine that runs the container, see above.
 ```

 Optionally, the container can enable CPU / GPU memory mapping to improve performance.